Quantum Internet- Applications, Functionalities, Enabling Technologies, Challenges, and Research Directions

-\textit{Teleportation using Quantum Switch}: Quantum teleportation, as discussed earlier, is the core functionality of quantum internet which exploits the unmatched property of quantum mechanics: \textit{quantum entanglement}.
+Quantum teleportation, as discussed earlier, is the core functionality of QI that exploits the unmatched property of quantum mechanics, i.e. \textit{quantum entanglement}.
 Entanglement generation and distribution is accomplished between Alice and Bob through quantum and classical channels.
-Since entanglement distribution is limited by noise and decoherence, which further degrades the efficiency of teleported information.
+Since entanglement distribution is limited by noise and decoherence, it further degrades the efficiency of teleported information.
 Hence, there is a need to efficiently use the resources that are available by exploiting the laws of quantum mechanics and distribute the entangled information through noisy channels with the help of superposition of causal orders of available channels \cite{salek2018quantum}.
 This is achieved through \textit{quantum switch} \cite{chiribella2013quantum}, which uses superposition principle and permits quantum particles to propagate concurrently among more than one space-time trajectories \cite{caleffi2020quantum}, \cite{chiribella2019quantum}.
-Usual assumption is that quantum information stored in quantum particles, is sent through well defined orders of channels as described by Shannon in \cite{shannon1948mathematical}.
-But, the particles can traverse through superposition of multiple channels at the same time which means that the relative order is indefinite \cite{chiribella2012perfect}.
-Quantum switch is a novel device that controls the order in which channels are traversed with the help of a \textit{control qubit}.
-This new resource can be advantageous to problems faced in fields of quantum computation \cite{feix2015quantum}, QIP \cite{chiribella2013quantum}, non-local games \cite{oreshkov2012quantum} and communication complexity \cite{guerin2016exponential}.
+The usual assumption is that quantum information, which is stored in quantum particles is sent through well defined orders of channels as described by the classical theory of Shannon in \cite{shannon1948mathematical}.
+But, the particles can traverse through superposition of multiple channels at the same time, which means that the relative order is indefinite \cite{chiribella2012perfect}.
+The quantum switch is a novel device that controls the order in which channels are traversed with the help of a \textit{control qubit}.
+This new resource can be advantageous to problems faced in fields of quantum computation \cite{feix2015quantum}, QIP \cite{chiribella2013quantum}, non-local games \cite{oreshkov2012quantum}, and communication complexity \cite{guerin2016exponential}.